Local market in Malaysia

 Taxes (GST/SST)

-The importation of used personal goods (over 6 months old) is generally exempt from taxes, with the notable exception of vehicles and alcohol, which are heavily taxed in Malaysia.
+Importing used personal belongings (owned for more than 6 months) is generally tax-exempt, with the notable exception of vehicles and alcohol, which are heavily taxed in Malaysia.

 03

-Many choose to buy locally.
-IKEA is present, but local artisans and teak furniture shops offer beautiful and sustainable alternatives.
+Many choose to buy on the spot.
+IKEA is here, but local craftspeople and teak furniture shops offer beautiful, long-lasting alternatives.

-While Malaysians are extremely welcoming and polite, expatriates often testify to a difficulty in creating deep friendships with locals beyond the professional setting.
-Social circles tend to segment by communities.
+While Malaysians are extremely welcoming and polite, expats often report finding it hard to build deep friendships with locals beyond the workplace.
+Social circles tend to break down along community lines.

-To overcome this, networking is vital.
-Associations like the AFM (Association Francophone de Malaisie) or sports groups are essential catalysts.
-Children, through international schools, are often the primary vector of socialization for parents.
+To make up for this, networking is vital.
+Groups like the AFM (Association Francophone de Malaisie) and sports clubs are key catalysts.
+For parents, children are often the first gateway to socialising, through the international schools.

 50+ Active associations

-Malaysia faces major environmental challenges: plastic waste management, traffic-related air pollution, and deforestation.
-As an expatriate, adopting an eco-responsible lifestyle in Malaysia requires a conscious effort.
+Malaysia faces major environmental challenges: plastic waste management, traffic-related air pollution and deforestation.
+As an expat, adopting an eco-friendly lifestyle in Malaysia takes a conscious effort.

 Zero Waste

-Bulk stores are multiplying in Bangsar and Mont Kiara.
+Bulk-buy stores are popping up across Bangsar and Mont Kiara.

 Energy

-The use of air conditioning is the primary energy expenditure.
-Opt for Inverter models.
+Air conditioning is the single biggest energy expense.
+Go for Inverter models.

 Although the water is treated, the pipes are often old.
 It is strongly recommended to use a water purifier (Cuckoo, Coway) or bottled water.